shnam7/gulp-build-manager/docs/getting-started.md

 yarn add gulp-build-manager --dev
 ```

-If you have not installed gulp 4.0 yet, install it.
+If you have not installed gulp 4.0 yet, install it first.
 ```sh
 npm install gulpjs/gulp#4.0 --save-dev
 # or